Bangladesh eyes settlement in U.S. cyber heist suit ahead of its own case

-NEW YORK/DHAKA (Reuters) - An Ecuadorian bank and Wells Fargo have reached an out-of-court settlement over a 2015 cyber heist, providing a possible precedent for the Bangladesh central bank’s planned suit to recover $66 million still lost in one of the world’s biggest such cases.
+NEW YORK/DHAKA, April 16 (Reuters) - An Ecuadorian bank and Wells Fargo have reached an out-of-court settlement over a 2015 cyber heist, providing a possible precedent for the Bangladesh central bank’s planned suit to recover $66 million still lost in one of the world’s biggest such cases.

 Wells Fargo did not comment on the settlement, and a representative for Banco del Austro could not be immediately reached.

-Banco had sought to hold Wells responsible for authorizing the fraudulent transfer of $12 million from its account in 2015.
+Banco had sought to hold Wells responsible for authorising the fraudulent transfer of $12 million from its account in 2015.

 Some of the funds were recovered but about $66 million remains untraced.